ydplondoner/breast-cancer-classification/README.md

   + Through the use of a regularisation hyper-parameter C, it can avoid overfitting to training data.
   + Can be computationally expensive.

 * Logistic Regression
   + Easy to explain and interpret, which is important for medical diagnosis.
   + Easy to measured which input variables are the most significant, for example with Z-statistics.
   + The outcome is a positive / negative binary classification which is also desirable here.
   + Not so good for capturing more complex relationships, limited to linear separation.

 * Naive Bayes
   + Simple model based on probability calculations.
 Works well with numerical data such as the breast tissue sample data for this project, removing the need for converting categorical data.
   + Little scope for hyperparameter optimisation.

-A model card has been created for the best performing model, SVM [ModelCardSVM](ModelCardSVM.md) All three Jupyter Notebooks are in this repository, with file extension .ipynb.
+A model card has been created for the best performing model, SVM: [SVM Model Card](ModelCardSVM.md).

+All three Jupyter Notebooks can be found in this repository, with file extension .ipynb.

 ## Hyperparameter Optimisation